pradeep90/examples/README.md

 	However, from my search of large codebases, almost all calls to `tensor.size(...)` used either axis=0, 1, 2, or 3.
 So, we can readily handle this with overloads.

 + Broadcasting - this is intended to be part of type arithmetic, but the relevant code has not yet landed in Pyre.

-+ Better error messages.
-They are pretty arcane now.

 + Would be great to bind a type variable based on a default value.
 Otherwise, we have to add an overload for the default value.